Improving Cram\'er-Rao Bound And Its Variants: An Extrinsic Geometry Perspective: Higher-order CRB and curvature corrections in the square root embedding

-To conclude, our extrinsic geometry point of view results in strict improvements over classical bounds whenever the estimator error does not purely lie in the span of the score and its derivatives.
-This is \emph{not} the perspective taken by Bhattacharyya \cite{b1946}.
-One may argue that second-order information, as present in the curvature via second fundamental form, is taken into account in the second-order Bhattacharyya-type bounds, but this does not correspond to the curvature in any proper mathematical sense.
+To conclude, our extrinsic geometry point of view proposes curvature-based refinements to the classical CRB whenever the estimator error does not purely lie in the span of the score.
+A Bhattacharyya-type extension of this was also shown, and it was argued that this intuitive geometric picture does not present itself when using the score functions associated with the (log)likelihood.
+Although second-order information, as present in the curvature via the second fundamental form, is taken into account in some sense in the second-order asymptotic Bhattacharyya-type bounds \cite{efron1975,okamoto1991asymptotic}, this does not translate to non-asymptotic variance bounds.

-Some of the ideas developed in this section will be illustrated in the analytical Example \ref{ex:scalar-C1C2-gain} below.